-Unlike Maslow's hierarchy, the ERG theory allows for different levels of needs to be pursued simultaneously.
+In addition to the reduction in the number of levels, the ERG theory differs from pursued simultaneously.
 The ERG theory allows the order of the needs be different for different people.
 The ERG theory acknowledges that if a higher level need remains unsatisfied, the person may regress to lower level needs that appear easier to satisfy.
 This is known as the frustration-regression principle.
 Thus, while the ERG theory presents a model of progressive needs, the hierarchical aspect is not strict.
 This flexibility allows the ERG theory to apply for a wider range of behaviors.
 For example, it can explain the "starving artist" who may place growth needs above existence ones.
 Their interest for performing their art is greater than interest for life conditions.